 NSS-301B.
 RESEARCH IN NSS.
-Program Directors: Christopher Lascola, MD, and Peter Fecci, MD, PhD.
-Overview: The Neurosciences Study Program provides a multidisciplinary opportunity for third year medical students over the broad range of basic, clinical, and applied neurosciences.
+Program Director: C. Rory Goodwin, MD, PhD.
+Overview: The Neurosciences Study Program is designed to provide a multidisciplinary opportunity for third year medical students over the broad range of basic and clinical neurosciences.
 Many of the most intractable and prevalent diseases of our time afflict the nervous system, and in many ways research in the neurosciences represents one of the final frontiers of medicine and biomedical science.
-Areas of study range from molecular and cellular neuroscience, neuroimaging, developmental neurobiology, neuro-oncology, brain tumor immunotherapy, and cognitive neuroscience to translational neuroscience such as animal modeling of neurological disease and development of potential therapeutics.
-Faculty in the program are drawn from many departments including Neurobiology, Radiology, Pharmacology, Cell Biology, Psychology, Neurosurgery,
+Areas of study range from molecular and cellular neuroscience, neuroimaging, developmental neurobiology, systems and cognitive neuroscience to translational neuroscience such as animal modeling of neurological disease and development of potential therapeutics.
+Faculty in the program are drawn from many departments including Neurobiology, Radiology, Pharmacology, Cell Biology, Psychology, Neurosurgery, Neurology, Pediatrics, Medicine, Psychiatry, and Ophthalmology, and are engaged in research that ranges from fundamental properties of ion channels and neurotransmitter receptors to cognition and perception.
+The program emphasizes a basic research experience under the guidance of a mentor along with opportunities to attend seminars and present results in written, oral, and poster presentations.